paulscherrerinstitute/asynInterposeDelay/README.md

 ## Usage

-In the startup script, after setting up an asyn octet port, call `asynInterposeDelay` to add this interpose layer to an existing asyn octet port/address.
+In the startup script, after loading the `asynInterposeDepay` driver and setting up an asyn octet port, call `asynInterposeDelay` to add this interpose layer to an existing asyn octet port/address.